Automotive to China

 - Beijing Automotive Industry Holding Co.

-The guidelines called on the local authorities to put aside protectionism and eliminate obstacles to M&A. Currently there are more than 130 vehicle producers in China, scattered over 27 provinces and regions in China.
-The top 10 OEMs are responsible for 87 per cent (in total over 16 million units) of the country’s automotive production and sales in 2011.
-To improve economies of scale, the Chinese government planned to reduce the number of producers to 10 during 2011 with annual output capacity of over one million each.
-Yet industry consolidation moved forward at a slow pace with only two major M&A deals in the past two years, ie. Chang’an Group took over Changhe and Hafei; GAIC took over Hunan Changfeng and Gonow.
+The guidelines called on the local authorities to put aside protectionism and eliminate obstacles to M&A. Currently there are more than 130 vehicle producers in China, scattered over 27 provinces and regions.
+In 2011 the top 10 OEMs were responsible for 87 per cent (in total over 16 million units) of the country’s automotive production and sales.
+To improve economies of scale, the government planned to reduce the number of producers to 10 by 2011 with annual output capacity of over one million each.
+The industry consolidation has moved at a slow pace with only two major M&A deals in the past two years; Chang’an Group took over Changhe and Hafei; GAIC took over Hunan Changfeng and Gonow.
 (Source: China Association of Automotive manufactures (CAAM), 20 Jan 2012 – Chinese)

-- Manufacturing and R&D of engines
+- and R&D of engines

 Opportunities also exist in the following areas: